 - reduced mobility (see our guide to Mobility aids)

 A carer helps someone cope with day-to-day living.
 Depending on their condition, the person you care for might require more help on some days than others.
-All circumstances are different but a carer might help with:
+All circumstances are different, but a carer might help with any of the following:

 - personal care: washing, dressing, taking medication